sourcefrog/cargo-mutants/DESIGN.md

 * A source pattern that cargo-mutants knows how to mutate, such as a function returning a value.
 * A pattern that tells cargo-mutants not to look further into this branch of the tree, such as `#[test]` or `#[mutants::skip]`.

-For baseline builds and tests, we pass Cargo `--workspace` to build and test everything.
+For baseline builds and tests, we test all the packages that will later be mutated.
 For mutant builds and tests, we pass `--package` to build and test only the package containing the mutant, on the assumption that each mutant should be caught by its own package's tests.

 We may later mutate at a granularity smaller than a single function, for example by cutting out an `if` statement or a loop, but that is not yet implemented. (<https://github.com/sourcefrog/cargo-mutants/issues/73>)